learn-co-curriculum/hs-whac-a-mole/README.md

 ### Increment the Score

 Every time a user manages to click on a mole before it disappears, you should reward them by incrementing the score by one.

-Within the `$(document).ready` function in `game.js`, add a click handler for all divs that match the class "mole".
-Within this click handler, you'll want to hide the mole that was clicked and increment the score.
+We've already create a score variable in game.js to keep track of the score.
+Now you need to add a click handler for all divs that match the class "mole".
+Within this click handler, you'll want to hide the mole that was clicked, increment the score and display the update score in the score div.

-This function is tested by Capybara so run `rspec` to see where you're at.

 Hints:
 * Think back to the DOM manipulation section if you want to remember how to fetch the value of the score.